nazmulcse/linux-tutorial/README.md

 yum install zip                             # Install ZIP zip -r backup.zip /root/backup              # Make a ZIP folder.
 Here backup is folder in root tar zxvf /path/of/tar/file                  # Extract a tar file.
-Tar file extracted in current directory
+Tar file extracted in current directory yum clean all                               # Clean all metadata.
+If not work yum update command

 ```
 ---